Which accounts?

 Pay into any Barclays sterling current or savings accounts (excluding ISA and Bond accounts, or accounts from other banks)

-Pay in sterling cheques up to £1,000 each – four cheques every seven days if you’re a Personal or Premier customer, and 20 if you’re a Business customer
+Pay in sterling cheques of up to £2,000 each – four cheques every seven days if you’re a personal or Premier customer, and 20 if you’re a business customer.

 It’s just as secure as paying in a cheque at a branch